BIOL275-MSUM/BIOL275-MSUM.github.io/laptop-setup.md

 Some students may want to work on their own personal laptop or desktop computer instead of, or in addition to, the lab computers.
 If that is the case, you have two basic options:

--   Install the software on your machine, including R, RStudio, and Git; see the next three sections for instructions.

--   Use Posit Cloud, an online service that is essentially R, RStudio, and Git, all in a web browser.
+-   [Option 1: Use Posit Cloud], an online service that is essentially R, RStudio, and Git, all in a web browser.
 The only requirement is that you have an internet connection.
 See Posit Cloud below for instructions.

+-   [Option 2: Install the software] on your machine, including R, RStudio, and Git; see the next three sections for instructions.

+## Option 1: Use Posit Cloud

+If you don't want to install the software on your computer, The easiest way to use R, RStudio, and Git on your own computer is to use Posit Cloud <https://rstudio.cloud/> in a web browser.

+You have to create a free account, and you get 25 compute hours a month for free.
+That translates to 50 hours of having the project open, which is probably enough for most student uses.

-## Option 1: Install Software
+## Option 2: Install the Software

+If you really want to install the software on your own computer, here are instructions.
+Know that campus IT will probably not offer any help with this.

+The three software programs you need to install are:

+-   Install R

+-   Install RStudio

+-   Install Git

 ### Install R